While we are on the subject of the spectacular this keynote by Robert Scoble from the recent TNW Europe conference felt like sychronicity.

 The perceived 'value' will now be greater, simply because there is a cost connected to distribution.
 On the downside it’s a straight-up ad platform now.
 More like tv or any other web based publishing platform like Yahoo or msn.

 Brand content is the now in effect pre-roll to your friends updates.

 And it is a boat that appears to be leaving the harbour as the next generation of potential Facebook users appear to be - perhaps not splitting from the program - but certainly spending more time with less 'public' verticals like Whatsapp, SnapChat and Instagram (albeit a Facebook owned property)for their instant gratification and dipping in and out of Facebook for their broadcast fix.

 It's a bitter-sweet situation.
-Better brand content (advertising) for sure, but I sense that we may look back say that Facebook was the great missed opportunity for advertising as an industry.
+Better brand content (advertising), designed to get shared and grow reach, for sure, but I sense that we may now look back say that Facebook was the great missed and misunderstood opportunity for advertising as an industry.

 'What happens with fear is that probability doesn't matter very much.
 That is, once I have raised the possibility that something terrible can happen....even though the possibility is remote, you may find it very difficult to think of anything else.
 Emotion becomes dominant.'

 The above quote is Daniel Kahneman explaning how human emotional reactions routinely over-ride the rational in conditions of uncertainty.

 Under most conditions to be fair.